Cuntz-Li algebras from a-adic numbers: Cuntz-Li's ``subgroup of dual group theorem'' Cuntz-Li's "subgroup of dual group theorem"

 so $\sigma\bigl(i_{C^*(G)}(g)i_H(f)\bigr)$ coincides with the element of $C_c(G,C_c(H))$ given by

 and evaluating this function at $t\in H$ gives

 \end{proof}

-Now we will present a third version of the subgroup-of-the-dual-group theorem.
-In contrast to the Cuntz-Li version, which involved actions on the group $C^*$-algebras of $G$ and $H$, for our purposes it will be more convenient to have a version of \thmref{abstract subgroup} with actions on the $C_0$-functions on both sides.
+Now we will present a third version of the ``subgroup of dual group theorem''.
+In contrast to the Cuntz-Li version, which involves actions on the group $C^*$-algebras of $G$ and $H$, for our purposes it will be more convenient to have a version of \thmref{abstract subgroup} with actions on the $C_0$-functions on both sides.
 Also, we will now switch the roles of $G$ and $\ghat$ back, and we will not require $H$ to embed injectively into $G$:

-\begin{cor} Let $\phi:H\to G$ be a continuous homomorphism of locally compact abelian groups, with dual homomorphism
+\begin{cor} Let $\phi\colon H\to G$ be a continuous homomorphism of locally compact abelian groups, with dual homomorphism

 Let